Electric Power, Environment, and System Reliability

 Professional integration

-The student can apply for a job in a large group, a small or medium-sized company, or a doctoral position in a research laboratory.
-He or she can work in industries related to electrical energy as well as industries involved in innovation for the energy transition such as, for example, the automobile, aeronautics, sustainable development and renewable energies, but also companies in the space sector.
+Students can apply for jobs in large corporations, SMEs/SMIs, or doctoral positions in research laboratories.
+They can join industries related to electrical energy as well as industries involved in innovation for energy transition, such as the automotive, aeronautics, sustainable development, and renewable energy industries, as well as companies in the space sector.

-He/she may be employed in the production, manufacturing and operations industries related to electrical engineering and may take on management and/or sales roles.
-They may also be employed in the service and consulting industries.
+They can apply for jobs in production, manufacturing, and operations related to electrical engineering and can take on managerial and/or sales roles.
+They can also be employed in the service and consulting sectors.

-• Senior manager of scientific studies and applied or fundamental research.
+• Senior executive in scientific studies and applied or fundamental research.

-• Business manager in the electrical energy management and electrical industries.
+• Project manager in electrical energy management and electrical industries.

-• Teacher (if eligible for the agrégation exam).
+• Teacher (if eligible for competitive examinations for certification).

-• Research teacher (if master followed by a doctorate).
+• Teacher-researcher (if master's degree followed by a doctorate).

 H1102: Management and Engineering

-H1202: Design and drawing of electrical and electronic products
+H1202: Design and drafting of electrical and electronic products

-H1209 : Technical intervention in electronic studies and development
+H1209: Technical support in electronic design and development

 H1502: Industrial Quality Management and Engineering